WANdisco/wandisco-documentation/docs/quickstarts/testing/test_hdp_sandbox.md

 The `terasort_output` directory should not be created prior to running this command otherwise it will fail.

-Check the storage on your target zone for the generated files in the `terasort_output` directory.
-You will see a `_SUCCESS` file alongside the generated files once it is complete.
+Once complete, check the storage on your target zone for the generated files in the `terasort_output` directory.
+You will see a `_SUCCESS` file alongside the generated files.

 ### TeraValidate (optional)